Dominance of quantum over classical correlations: entropic and geometric approach: Geometric approach to quantum and classical correlations

 \section{Geometric approach to quantum and classical correlations}

-Since quantification of quantum and classical correlations within the entropic approach requires, in general, the complicated optimization procedure, a more manageable approach was proposed.
-In the framework of the geometric approach different types of correlations are measured by a distance from a given state $\rho_{AB}$ to the closest state which does not have the desired property \cite{Modi10, Modi12}.
+Because in the entropic approach it is difficult to compute correlations present in a bipartite state $\rho_{AB}$, even for a general two-qubit state, an alternative approach to this issue was proposed, where different types of correlations are quantified by a distance from a given state $\rho_{AB}$ to the closest state which does not have the desired property \cite{Modi10}.